champikamendis/cordova-plugin-check-installed-apps/README.md

 You can use following line to call the plugin
 ```
-CheckInstalledApps.checkInstalledApps(successCallback, errorCallback, appName); // appName is the name string of the application
+CheckInstalledApps.checkInstalledApps(successCallback, errorCallback, appName); // appName is the name string of the application(if the app scheme is 'twitter://' just enough to pass 'twitter' to the app name)
 ```

 You can access the callbacks like following code.